annegog/k24-project1-2022/README.md

 ### k24-project1-2022
 Anna Googula

+Purpose: Creating processes using the fork/exec system calls, interprocess communication through pipes and named pipes, using low-level I/O, handling signals, and creating a shell script.

 ------------------
 * manager/ manager.cpp:
     - he is taking as an input a string, that contains the filename.
 We separate the file name.